-Drying the hair while combing it through with a round bristle brush, lending bounce and volume to the hair.
+Drying the hair while combing it through with a round bristle brush, lending bounce, and volume to the hair.

 No texture or dimension is intended at the bottom of the hair; locks are cut straight across, leaving a stark edge.

-The hairstyle which is cut above the shoulders.
+The hairstyle is cut above the shoulders.

 This hairstyle requires the hair backcombed away from the face.

-An unfortunate hairstyle where straighter hair is cut evenly across the whole head traditionally just above the eyebrows; resembling the eating utensil it is named after.
+A hairstyle where straighter hair is cut evenly across the whole head traditionally just above the eyebrows; resembling the eating utensil it is named after.

 Hair is interlaced between three or more strands and worn in different styles; think traditional milkmaids.

-Hair is pulled back and fashioned into a ball like shape.
+Hair is pulled back and fashioned into a ball-like shape.

 A men’s buzz cut with shorter proportions on the sides and the back and shorter fringe-esque styling at the front of the head; originated from Julius Caesar, who wore his hair in this manner.